-Kyushu is a volcanic island in the south of Japan with some pretty epic coastlines, incredible waterfalls and several towns that are renowned for their volcanic hot spring activity.
-Kyushu is a great region for those who enjoy adventure, like to delve into the culture and get a little bit off the beaten path.
+Kyushu is a volcanic island in the south of Japan with some pretty epic coastlines, incredible waterfalls, and several towns that are renowned for their volcanic hot spring activity.
+Kyushu is a great region for those who enjoy an adventure like to delve into the culture and get a little bit off the beaten path.
 I spent three weeks exploring the island of Kyushu by car and in this blog post, I will share with you my favorite 30 things to do in Kyushu based on my experience.

 30 AWESOME THINGS TO DO IN KYUSHU

 I’ve written individual guides for many of the specific locations in this article, which means you can click on the link and view the detailed guide for each individual location, which includes how to get there, all the photos, and what to expect.
 At the bottom of this post, I will add a few sections of things you need to know before exploring Kyushu such as how to get around, where to stay, and other logistical and travel tips to help you out before your visit.

 The journey to Onbara Falls is a very, very short trek but will remove you from the town of Beppu and immerse you in the jungle making you feel lost beneath the falls.
 Onbara Falls is a bit of a hidden gem just outside the town of Beppu in Oita Prefecture of Kyushu, Japan.
 Beppu is one of the most famous Onsen towns in Japan and even the world.
 However, amidst all of the hot springs and Onsens are some truly epic waterfalls and Onbara Falls is up there with the most beautiful and most accessible.

 The trail is short and well-defined with a dirt/rock path leading you up to the falls.
 With the morning sun shining through it was actually a beautiful little walk, which is only about 2km return.

 Read the full blog post for details: ONBARA FALLS IN KYUSHU, JAPAN